Franklin Drilon: Senate

 as its vice-chairman took over as its new chairman and worked firmly for the enactment of the Sin Tax Law that would impose higher taxes on the cigarettes and liquors.
 Drilon proudly called it as "anti-cancer law" for he firmly believes that the law would discourage the people from taking cigarettes so that they will not suffer lung cancer.

 During the impeachment trial of then Chief Justice Renato Corona in early 2012, he acted as one of the Senator-Judges and later voted for his conviction and removal from office and disqualification from holding any elective or appointive government office.

 Halfway through the Presidency of Benigno Aquino III, Drilon won the majority of votes after being voted as Senate President, following the resignation of former Senate President Juan Ponce Enrile.
 It was predicted long after the resignation of Enrile, that Drilon would have the majority.
 Enrile was subsequently elected as Minority Leader but was then imprisoned.

+Drilon is the acknowledged father of corporate lawyers in the Philippines, having sponsored and wrote the Revised Corporation Code in 2018.

 Personal life

-Drilon was married to fellow lawyer and ACCRA senior partner Violeta Calvo with whom he had two children, Eliza and Patrick.
+Drilon was married to fellow lawyer and ACCRA senior partner Violeta Calvo, with whom he had two children, Eliza and Patrick.
 During his candidacy for a Senate seat in 1995, Drilon often traveled to the US to be with his wife who was then being treated for lung cancer.
 Mrs. Drilon died of the disease in September 1995, two months after her husband assumed his Senate seat.
 Two years after, Drilon proposed to close family friend Mila Serrano-Genuino, who was a widow.
 They married with former Presidents Aquino and Ramos as wedding sponsors.

 Drilon has a nephew named Rock who is married to ABS-CBN Broadcast Journalist Cecilia Victoria Oreña, also known as Ces Drilon.
+Drilon is also a second cousin of former Iloilo City Mayor Jed Patrick Mabilog.

 Drilon is a member of the Rotary Club, Makati Chapter.
 He was an active member of the Integrated Bar of the Philippines (IBP) where he was a former President of the Pasay–Makati–Mandaluyong–San Juan Chapter.
 Although he was born in Iloilo, he is a registered voter of Greenhills, San Juan.

-He received his Doctor of Humanities (Honoris Causa) honorary degree from Central Philippine University.
+Central Philippine University bestowed upon him an honorary degree of Doctor of Humanities (Honoris Causa).